Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/02 - Expectations Management/README.md

 ----------
 After attaining this skill, and as a demonstration of it, I should be able to have the following:

-1. Discussion with a Staff Member describing my habits of managing expectations, supported by real examples from work with a Client and at Andela
+1. Discussion with a Staff Member describing my habits of managing expectations, supported by real examples from work with a Client or at Andela
+2. Discussion with a Staff Member describing management of a slip in schedule including a summary of proposed alternatives to the original expectations supported by real examples from work with a Client or Andela
-2. Discussion with a Staff Member describing management of a slip in schedule or receiving unrealistic expectations that could not be met, including a summary of proposed alternatives to the original expectations supported by real examples from work with a Client and Andela
+3. Discussion with a Staff Member describing handling receiving unrealistic expectations that could not be met, including a summary of proposed alternatives to the original expectations supported by real examples from work with a Client or Andela